ilmanzo/q2boot/README.md

 # QBoot 🚀

-A handy QEMU VM launcher that simplifies virtual machine management with sensible defaults and easy configuration. see the companion blog post at https://ilmanzo.github.io/post/qemu-dlang-helper/
+A handy QEMU VM launcher that simplifies virtual machine management with sensible defaults and easy configuration.

+See the companion blog post at https://ilmanzo.github.io/post/qemu-dlang-helper/

 ## Overview